-Summary: This DaVinci Resolve review purely aims at telling my insights and advice of an application to the readers who are attempting to select a video editing application for post production at no cost.
-Moreover, the review will focus on the free version of DaVinci Resolve 16, but most of the features apply to both free and paid versions.
+Summary: This DaVinci Resolve review purely aims at telling my insights and advice of an application to the readers who are attempting to select a video editing application for post-production at no cost.
+Moreover, the review will focus on the latest free version of DaVinci Resolve 17, but most of the features apply to both free and paid versions.

 DaVinci Resolve Overview